OrakulStudio/OrakulStudio/README.md

     "stock"     : "Adobe Stock · Macro · Scientific Photography",
     "status"    : "⚡ Working under fire.
 System stable.", }
+For most people, coding is a profession.
+A career.
+A way to make a living.

+For me, code is a language.

+Not a metaphor.
+It's literally the language I use to communicate with reality when words aren't enough.
+When you need to not describe a problem, but solve it.
+When you need to not complain about limitations, but break them.

+I didn't go to MIT.
+I don't have a PhD in computer science.
+I have an RTX 4090, an i9-13900K, and a stubbornness that has outlasted everything the world has tried to do with it.

+That was enough.
 ```

 ---